blackknight75/Cybersecurity-Bootcamp/Networking/*WIP*check_link_speed_with_iperf.md

 - **JSON Output**: iperf3 can produce test results in a JSON format, which is useful for programmatically parsing and analyzing the data.

+# Basic Speed Test

+This process entails confirming the presence of iperf on both entities and initiating a preliminary speed analysis between a Windows-based client and a Linux-operated server.

-Step 1: Check if iperf3 is Installed on Both Server and Client Machines On Linux (Server): Open a terminal and type `iperf3 -v`.
+### Step 1: Check if iperf3 is Installed on Both Server and Client Machines

+**On Linux (Server)**: Open a terminal and type `iperf3 -v`.
 If iperf3 is installed, you'll see the version information.
 If not, you'll see a command not found message.
 On Windows (Client): Open Command Prompt and type `iperf3 -v`.
 If iperf3 is installed, it will display the version information.
 Otherwise, you'll see an error message indicating that iperf3 is not recognized.
 Step 2: Install iperf3
 Linux Server: